noe2019/AutoPredict_V1/README.md

 ydata-profiling
 ```

-## Error Handling
-- If there is an issue with data formatting or model setup, the app will display relevant error messages.
-- Ensure that the dataset has no severe formatting issues and that the target column is valid.

 ## Acknowledgements
 This project leverages the power of Streamlit for building interactive web applications and PyCaret for simplifying the machine learning model building process.
 YData Profiling is used to replace `pandas-profiling` for efficient EDA.